About the ceremony and academic dress

 Children attending graduation

-12 noon - Assemble with your guests in the SCR, dressed ready for the ceremony, to collect Senate-House tickets and to meet the Praelector
+12 noon - Assemble with your guests in a venue to be confirmed, dressed ready for the ceremony, to collect Senate-House tickets and to meet the Praelector

 12.30pm - Lunch with your guests